The Spirit of New Wine

+Denise and Thomas Brickel (middle and right) discuss THE SPIRIT OF NEW WINE on KRCB's annual wine auction in October 2008.

 The Spirit of New Wine is a documentary about the cultural and spiritual connotations of wine, with a special focus on wine's connection to cuisine, health, art, nature and lifestyle.
 It was produced, edited, directed and hosted by journalist Denise Ingrid Brickel (née Denise Ingrid Aliaga Monge).
 Recorded in the fall of 2007, The Spirit of New Wine consists of three 26 minute episodes: California Bounty, Sweeter than Wine and New Wine.
 It was first aired on KRCB, a public television station based in Santa Rosa, California, on October 19, 2008.
 It features 13 original songs - four by Denise and Thomas Brickel, seven by Patrick Bloom and the Mayflies, and two by James Patrick Regan.

 Interviews

 The documentary features an interview with Canadian author, broadcaster and theologian Tom Harpur, author of The Spirituality of Wine, Water into Wine, The Pagan Christ, Living Waters, and Born Again, in which the spiritual meaning of wine in the Judeo-Christian faiths is discussed.
 Other guests interviewed throughout the documentary include Peter Marks, Senior Vice President of Wine at COPIA, the American Center for Wine, Food & the Arts; Aimee Sunseri, Barry Grushkowitz and Sarah Quider, winemakers; Cheryl Forberg, Chef and Nutritionist for NBC's The Biggest Loser; Antone Fahden, owner of Hans Fahden Vineyards; Claudia Sansone, cookbook writer; Jessel Miller, Napa Valley artist; and Kelly McDonald, Napa Valley Wine Train executive chef.